 I’m grateful for a home that’s normally safe from invasion

-Sure, we’ve had mice before – sneaking in when we go and away and stuffing their faces with lentils and arborio rice – but I’ve never actually seen one, here, in my kitchen.
+Sure, we’ve had to call in rat control before – after having them sneaking in when we go and away and stuffing their faces with lentils and arborio rice – but I’ve never actually seen one, here, in my kitchen.

 I’m grateful for holidays